Decreasing Costs by Improving Quality: An Overview of Lean Principles in Healthcare

 - Always Improving

-Lean improvements in healthcare can include shortened wait times for patients, decrease in medication errors, and decreasing administrative burden.
-When discussing cost reduction and quality improvement, a large takeaway is reducing excess variation and task redundancy.
-Understanding staff roles and responsibilities to identify where they may be of most value in the organization also helps to reduce administrative burden which in turn can increase meaningful productivity.
+Lean healthcare improvements can include shortened patient wait times, decreased medication errors, and decreased administrative burden.
+When discussing cost reduction and quality improvement, a significant takeaway is reducing excess variation and task redundancy.
+Understanding staff roles and responsibilities helps reduce administrative burden and increase meaningful productivity.

 Healthcare organizations have carried out the principles of Lean with great success and improvement in their care delivery and business outcomes.
-For example, Denver Health East side Clinic was experiencing substantial amounts of no-shows for post-partum appointments because of transportation issues and long-wait times.
-By implementing lean principles, Denver Health East side Clinic was able to reduce the number of patients who did not show up to their appointments from 50% to 5% by merging the mother’s appointments with their child’s appointment.
+Denver Health East Side Clinic reduced no-shows for post-partum appointments from 50% to 5% by merging mother’s and child’s appointments using lean principles.

-Similarly, Nicklaus Children’s Hospital implemented Lean tools to decrease the excess supply of equipment resulting in decreased inspection times for crash carts from 3 hours total to 10 minutes.
+Similarly, Nicklaus Children’s Hospital used Lean tools to reduce inspection times for crash carts from 3 hours to 10 minutes.

 Sources: